-Based on the Cabinet's mandate, the NCC updated the National Business Environment Reform Agenda (BERA), which is in part, derived from the Reform Memorandum and outlines the strategic and transformational initiatives across government that are designed to address the issues affecting the business climate.
+In July 2018, Cabinet mandated the National Competitiveness Council (NCC) to drive the necessary initiatives and reforms to secure key Investment Climate Reforms.
+Based on the Cabinet's mandate, the NCC updated the National Business Environment Reform Agenda (BERA), which outlines the strategic and transformational initiatives across government that are designed to address the issues affecting the business climate.
 The reforms seek to address both the cost of doing business with the Jamaican public sector but also the time it takes to complete a process - ultimately reflecting the amount of effort that has to be invested by a firm when trying to do business.